c-martinez/w2v-convergence/README.md

 def getSentencesInRange(startY, endY):
 ```

+Implement your own `settings.py` (if required).
+Settings is used by `helpers.py` to determine location of data and cache directories.
+If you modify `getSentencesForYear` in such a way that caching is not required, then you don't need settings.

-## Measure divergence for a range
+## Measure convergence for a range
-Use `runDivergenceRange.py` script.
+Use `runConvergenceRange.py` script.

 Example:
 ```
-./runDivergenceRange.py --y0 1785 --nYears 5 --outDir=outDir/
+./runConvergenceRange.py --y0=1900 --nYears=10 --outDir=outDir/
 ```

 Perhaps more than one run is necessary.

-## Visualize Measured divergence
+## Visualize Measured convergence
-Use `VisualizeDivergence.ipynb` (on jupyter notebook)
+Use `VisualizeConvergence.ipynb` (on jupyter notebook)

 <include graph here>
 Use `outDir` from previous command as `outDir` on notebook cell.